arturyepez10/flask-project/README.md

 - in /admin/users/:
     - use disabled in all users if not admin, except for the current_user for fields that are not id or role
     - create FE and BE guard
+- with the testing, see if there is concurrency problems and race conditions with server calls.
+    - if such thing happens, use `sleep()` to avoid it
+    - test if the logger is disabled
+    - set a header for tests before starting

 ----------------